Hire The Law Firm That Keeps

 What Is Odometer Rollback?

 Odometer rollback is a form of mileage fraud where someone deliberately turns back the odometer to make a car appear less used.
+Car dealers engaging in auto fraud often use deceptive tactics to mislead buyers.
 This deception is often used to justify a higher sale price or hide wear and tear that could lead to expensive repairs.

 Common Odometer Rollback Signs